 - Cool Shades: If you see a picture of Roy Orbison, it will always have sunglasses.

 - Cover Album: Two.
 One for Hank Williams and one for Don Gibson.

 - Cover Version: He did lots of covers, and beginning in the '70s, lots of other musicians covered him.

 - Echoing Acoustics

-- Epic Rocking: His obscure 1969 song "Southbound Jericho Parkway" which runs 7:00.
-It's a melodramatic orchestral suite about a guy who commits suicide by driving deliberately into a wall, and the way his family reacts.
+- Epic Rocking: His obscure 1969 song "Southbound Jericho Parkway", which runs seven minutes long.
+It's a melodramatic orchestral suite about a guy who commits suicide by driving deliberately into a wall, and the way his family reacts afterward.

 - Greatest Hits Album: Several.
 Roy even re-recorded his greatest hits for the 1987 compilation In Dreams: The Greatest Hits.